clovers-network/clovers-contracts/README.md

       ✓ should get cost to play a game (5093ms)
-      ✓ should play a valid game without error (4388ms) ✓ should play a valid game with empty squares without error (4597ms) ✓ should fail when plaing empty moves game
+      ✓ should play a valid game without error (4388ms) ✓ should play a valid game with empty squares without error (4597ms) ✓ should fail when playing empty moves game
-      ✓ should fail when plaing game where last move is invalid (3318ms)
+      ✓ should fail when playing game where last move is invalid (3318ms)

   23 passing (34s)